garrandall/popular-music-data/tracks/life-in-a-northern-town-sugarland-little-big-town-jake-owen.md

 It felt like the world would freeze
 With John F. Kennedy and the Beatles, yeah, yeah

-Ah-heya ma ma ma, into the night-ahh
+Ah-heya ma ma ma, into the night-ah
 Hey ma ma ma, hey-ay-ay-ay, ah
 Life in a northern town
 Ah hey ma ma ma ma

-Ah-heya ma ma ma, into the night-ahh
+Ah-heya ma ma ma, into the night-ah
 Hey ma ma ma, hey-ay-ay-ay, ah
 They shut the factory down
 Ah hey ma ma ma ma